superbeppe98/IBM-cloud-essentials-V3/2_Infrastructure.md

     - First, we're going to talk about Veeam; it allows you to backup and replicate virtual machines on VM Ware easily
     - Next is Zerto, which assists with creating and managing disaster recovery with VMware
     - And lastly, we have the F5 Big IP Suite of products: these help in networking and security related tools for your VMware solution; it covers things like load balancing, firewalls, DNS and more

-- Up next, we have a quick demonstration of how to configure a VMware solution on IBM Cloud
-    - We can see our options for a shared and dedicated offering
-    - There's also a list of the different services and integration points that are offered on VMware cloud solutions
-    - These range from professional services to security compliance to business continuity
-    - You can choose between a single zone or multi-zone cluster
-    - View the different type of instance configurations
-    - And here you can choose the different vSphere versions, such as 6.5
-    - You can provide all your licenses upon creation of your cluster or you can purchase them from IBM Cloud
-    - And here you can see the different locations to which you can provision a bare metal server for your VMware solution

-    - Let's go and take a look at the shared solution
-    - We have on demand and reserved instances
-    - Recall that these values can be changed on the fly
 <br>

 [Go to Next Module](./3_Deploying_Applications.md)